Irmgard Latz

-Irmgard Latz (later Irmgard Gerlatzka) (born 14 March 1939) is a former female badminton player from Germany.
+Irmgard Gerlatzka (born 14 March 1939) is a German retired badminton player.

 Career

-She won the gold medal at the 1968 European Badminton Championships in women's singles.
-Two years later, in 1970, she won the silver medal in women's doubles with Marieluise Wackerow, losing the final to Margaret Boxall and Susan Whetnall.
+Gerlatzka won the women's singles gold medal at the 1968 European Badminton Championships.
+Two years later, in 1970, she won the silver medal in women's doubles with Marieluise Wackerow, missing out on gold to English pair Margaret Boxall and Susan Whetnall.
+Gerlatzka reached the All England Open mixed doubles finals in 1970 with partner Wolfgang Bochow.

-She won her first German national title in 1960 in women's doubles, with Ute Melcher.
+She won her first women's doubles German national title in 1960 with Ute Melcher.